Hiplok D1000 Review: The Original Angle Grinder Beater

 • Will be too small for some people

-• It’s unbelievably expensive
+• It’s extremely expensive

 How secure is the Hiplok D1000?

-And this means its all round security (not just its angle grinder resistance) is the very best you can get.
+And this means it's all round security (not just its angle grinder resistance) is the very best you can get.

 Hiplok D1000 shackle diameter